Prospect Management and Alumni Engagement Management

 - Planned Giving Advisor (PGA) — The PGA is a staff member of the Office of Gift Planning assigned to assist the PM when planned giving discussions are anticipated or occurring.
 Only one PGA can be assigned per prospect at a given time.

-This principle notwithstanding, the following categories of prospects will be specially reviewed by the Prospect Management Office to ensure the most appropriate assignment:
+This principle notwithstanding, the following categories of prospects will receive special review by the Prospect Management Office to ensure the most appropriate assignment:

-- Members of the Board of Trustees, President’s Global Advisory Council, and other presidential advisory committees.
+- Members of the Board of Trustees and presidential advisory committees.